lauren-che/lauren-che/README.md

 Hey there 👋🏽

-I'm Lauren, a Full Stack Software Developer living in Cleveland, Ohio.
+I'm Lauren, a technology enthusiast living in Cleveland, Ohio.

-I make it my mission to seamlessly convert user-centric designs into flawlessly executed websites or applications with lightning-fast speeds that are accessible to everyone.
+I’m passionate about cloud computing, automation, and building secure, reliable technology solutions that solve real-world problems.

 <!-- Want to learn more about me?
 [Checkout My Portfolio](www.laurenche.com) -->